 Don’t forget to check out EngineEAR Souvenirs which is located between Mickey & Minnie’s Runaway Railway and Café Daisy.
 You also walk through it after you ride the new ride.
 You’ll find some exclusive merch that can only be found in Mickey’s Toontown.

 The biggest change of all is how there are so many open green spaces to run, sit and play.
 The ground is even and sidewalk curbs are non-existent.
 The benches are thoughtfully placed under shady trees to sit and experience the new land.
-There are so may new areas of grassy play spaces to run, play, sit or picnic.
-My favorite place of all is the area called Popcorn Park (next to the popcorn cart) which is a quieter area for those that might need a break from the hustle and bustle of the day.
+There are so many new areas of grassy play spaces to run, play, sit, or picnic.
+My favorite place of all is the area called Popcorn Park (next to the popcorn cart) which is a quieter area for those who might need a break from the hustle and bustle of the day.
 A water refilling station with a water fountain is located right before you enter the green grassy area.

 - Goofy’s house and How-to-Play Yard– it’s more accessible and functional.
 I loved how much more open it is and how kids of all ages can play.

-- Green Grassy areas– there were many and it was wonderful to see kids playing, running and even rolling on the grass.
+- Green Grassy areas– there were many and it was wonderful to see kids playing, running, and even rolling on the grass.
 I also loved seeing families finding spots to have a little picnic or just relaxing.